 19. Harry Styles

-One of the most recognizable singers today, Harry Styles, is a singer-songwriter and actor who first skyrocketed to fame as part of the best-selling boy band One Direction.
+One of the most recognizable singers today, Harry Styles, is a singer-songwriter and actor who first skyrocketed to fame as a member of One Direction.

 20. Ellie Goulding

-Ellie Goulding started writing songs at age 15.
+Our next singer, Ellie Goulding, started writing songs at age 15.
 In her final year of university, she met Jamie Lillywhite, her future manager, who introduced her to the record producer Starsmith.

 In November the same year, the album was re-released as Bright Lights with six more songs, including a cover of Elton John’s “Your Song.”
-Her single “Lights” peaked at number two in the US, her highest-charted single to date.
+Her single “Lights” peaked at #2 in the US, her highest-charting single to date.

-In 2014, Goulding received the 2014 Brit Award for British Female Solo Artist.
+In 2014, Goulding received a Brit Award for British Female Solo Artist.
 Her song “Love Me Like You Do” earned her first Grammy Award nomination for Best Pop Solo Performance in 2015.

-Sting is best known for being the frontman of the band The Police, though he has had a successful solo career.
+Though best known for being the frontman of the band the Police, Sting also had a very successful solo career.

 22. Kate Bush

-Kate Bush is known for her stunning soprano singing voice and eclectic style.
+Soprano singer Kate Bush is known for her stunning voice and eclectic style.
 She started writing music at age 11 and signed with EMI at 16.
 By her late teens, she had composed over 200 songs.

 Bush has been nominated for three Grammy Awards and received the Ivor Novello Award for Outstanding Contribution to British Music.